Majikman1898/claude-cliche-corpus/README.md

 4. **The wells are heritable — names travel by lineage, plots travel by culture.** When Opus 5 shipped, we re-ran the exact control genomes: the old wells drained (Sarah ×5 → 0) and a brand-new one opened — **Ilse/Ilsa in 6 of 24 stories**, the very name Fable 5 had produced spontaneously *before Opus 5 existed* ("Ilsa Voss," auditor).
 Opus 5 is very likely distilled from the Fable base, and it inherited the birthmark.
 Sonnet 5, by contrast, showed zero Ilsas and read as Sonnet 4.5 continued.
 Meanwhile the *luck-as-accounting* plot complex appeared full-strength in every lineage — it travels through shared preference data, not parentage. **Names inherit; plots marinate.** (Exp 06, waves 1–2)

 5. **Some tics are invariant across everything we threw at them.** Aphorism-ending rate: 25% in the July baseline, 25% in Opus 5, 29% in Sonnet 5.
 Ledger/debt lexicon: ~1.0 per 1,000 words even when every pool, premise, and conflict was scrubbed of debt vocabulary — in three consecutive model generations.
-Some things are, apparently, load-bearing.
+Some things are, apparently, baked in.
 (Exp 05, 06 — pre-registered prediction P3, supported twice)

 6. **The relocation law is register- and model-dependent.** Banning the assistant-dialect tic "load-bearing" produced three models, three behaviors: **Opus 5 dissolves** the metaphor pressure entirely (−67%, no compensation), **Sonnet 5 attenuates**, and **Fable 5 relocates non-monotonically** — the narrow word-ban nearly silenced it, but the total metaphor-family ban brought the pressure back through a *different* family (wiring, plumbing).
 The strongest model treats a ban as a rerouting problem; weaker models treat it as a stop sign.
 This is why prompting never fixes clichés.
 (Exp 07)